Substituent

-A substituent is one or a group of atoms that replaces (one or more) atoms, thereby becoming a moiety in the resultant (new) molecule.
-(In organic chemistry and biochemistry, the terms substituent and functional group, as well as side chain and pendant group, are used almost interchangeably to describe those branches from the parent structure, though certain distinctions are made in polymer chemistry.
-In polymers, side chains extend from the backbone structure.
-In proteins, side chains are attached to the alpha carbon atoms of the amino acid backbone.)
+In organic chemistry, a substituent is one or a group of atoms that replaces (one or more) atoms, thereby becoming a moiety in the resultant (new) molecule.

 The suffix -yl is used when naming organic compounds that contain a single bond replacing one hydrogen; -ylidene and -ylidyne are used with double bonds and triple bonds, respectively.
 In addition, when naming hydrocarbons that contain a substituent, positional numbers are used to indicate which carbon atom the substituent attaches to when such information is needed to distinguish between isomers.
 Substituents can be a combination of the inductive effect and the mesomeric effect.
 Such effects are also described as electron-rich and electron withdrawing.
 Additional steric effects result from the volume occupied by a substituent.

 The phrases most-substituted and least-substituted are frequently used to describe or compare molecules that are products of a chemical reaction.
 In this terminology, methane is used as a reference of comparison.
 Using methane as a reference, for each hydrogen atom that is replaced or "substituted" by something else, the molecule can be said to be more highly substituted.
 For example: